 - Check the Seal

 Use the task of cleaning as an opportunity to check the gasket for any tears or holes while you’re cleaning.
-To test the integrity of the seal seal, Rogers suggests shutting a dollar bill in the refrigerator door.
+To test the integrity of the seal seal, our Mr. Appliance president, Ron Shimek, suggests shutting a dollar bill in the refrigerator door.
 If it offers resistance when you pull it out, the seal is good.
 If it pulls out easily, the gasket needs to be replaced.
 You should inspect the corners, top, bottom and sides of the gasket.

 Ensuring your gasket air-tight seal is strong will also help your food last longer, by keeping it cooler and better protected.
 Use the tips above to cut down on your grocery bill too!

 Have you noticed your refrigerator not cooling as well as it used to?
-To help extend the life of your appliance, it’s best to schedule a maintenance check-up with a professional appliance repair technician.
+Here's some expert tips from Mr. Appliance on troubleshooting steps you can try yourself before you schedule an appointment with a professional appliance repair technician.
+To help extend the life of your appliance, it’s best to make sure it's running optimally.
 Doing this could also help you to lower your electric bill by making your refrigerator run more efficiently, and enhance its performance.
-Doing a simple maintenance check could also extend the life of the appliance.
+Scheduling a simple maintenance check could also extend the life of the appliance.
 CLICK HERE to make an appointment online for service on your schedule.